braze-inc/braze-docs/_docs/_api/endpoints/email/post_remove_hard_bounces.md

 /email/bounce/remove
 {% endapimethod %}

-Use this endpoint to remove email addresses from your Braze bounce list.
-We will also remove them from the bounce list maintained by your email provider.
+> Use this endpoint to remove email addresses from your Braze bounce list and bounce list maintained by your email provider.

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#7b87a884-fa20-4085-b9f1-18363103575f {% endapiref %}